petabloc/kubernetes-the-hard-way/AWS/docs/03-compute-resources.md

 > An [external load balancer](https://cloud.google.com/compute/docs/load-balancing/network/) will be used to expose the Kubernetes API Servers to remote clients.

-List the firewall rules in the `kubernetes-the-hard-way` VPC network:
+List the Security Group rules in the `kubernetes-the-hard-way` VPC network:

 ```
 aws ec2 describe-security-group-rules --filter Name="group-id",Values=$SECURITYGROUP --output text